- Mental Health»

 So much gutsy exploring of opportunities which will all become obvious once that we are willing to see them.
 So, let's dress up for success, go places, surprise everybody who knows us with a brand new-ourselves!

 Let's enjoy this new-found freedom and tear down the cobweb of reluctance and self-doubt!
-Let's blow the dust of our self-esteem and polish it until it shines!
-Of course, you can choose to see all this as a pep-talk, but really, how does a genuine encouragement and support look different, if it has to use the same words.
+Let's blow the dust off our self-esteem and polish it until it shines!
+Of course, you can choose to see all this as a pep-talk, but really, how can a genuine encouragement and support look different, if it has to use the same words.

-Can you imagine how different the whole world would be if everybody was content with themselves?
+Can you imagine how different the whole world would be if everybody was thinking highly of themselves?
 Well, we don't have to wait until this personal liberation becomes a trend.
-It's too sweet to be left for tomorrow.